jared-christensen/AWS-SAML-Signin-Beautifier/README.md

 ### 1. Chrome Extension (In Progress)

 We are currently working on a Chrome extension that will provide the same enhancements.
 Until it is submitted to the store, you will need to install it manually.
-For more details, please refer to the [Chrome Extension folder](extension/README.md).
+For more details, please refer to the [Chrome Extension](https://github.com/jared-christensen/AWS-SAML-Signin-Beautifier/blob/main/chrome-extension/README.md).

 ### 2. Tampermonkey Script (Available Now)